-- Putting the baby to sleep on soft surfaces such as mattress, sofa, waterbed, pillow, or lamb’s wool, either with or without a parent.
+- Putting the baby to sleep on soft surfaces such as mattress, sofa, waterbed, pillow, or lamb’s wool, either with or without a parent around.

-- Covering the baby’s head or face with bedding, which may cause accidental suffocation and overheating.
+- Covering the baby’s head or face with bedding, which may cause accidental suffocation and overheat.

 - Smoking during pregnancy or after childbirth.

 SIDS can be a significant risk and should be considered when you follow certain steps to ensure that your baby sleeps safely.

 For babies who are healthy and under one year of age, sleeping on the back is the ideal position.
 However, some extra measures would be helpful to ensure safe sleep for your baby (1).